ryan-thompson/familial/README.md

 ## Overview

 An R package for familial inference.
-A paper describing familial inference is forthcoming.
 Briefly, this package provides tests for hypotheses of the form

 ![
 \\mathrm{H}\_0:\\mu(\\lambda)=\\mu_0\\text{ for some }\\lambda\\in\\Lambda\\quad\\text{vs.}\\quad\\mathrm{H}\_1:\\mu(\\lambda)\\neq\\mu_0\\text{ for all }\\lambda\\in\\Lambda,